 The Axial Age gave us the idea that some things in life are infinitely more important than trivial worldly concerns.

 It was like nothing seen before, and this is exactly why Jaspers called it “The Axial Age,” where an axis means simply “dividing line.”
-There was the time before, and then what came after.
+There was the time before, and there was the era that came after.

 Universal truths in disparate philosophies